Sporadic violence marks fifth phase of Bengal polls | Politics

-Sporadic incidents of violence were reported from some areas where polling was underway in the fifth phase of the assembly elections in West Bengal on Saturday, officials said.
+Sporadic incidents of violence were reported from some areas where polling is underway in the fifth phase of the assembly elections in West Bengal on Saturday, officials said.

+Around 69.40 per cent of the 1.13 crore voters exercised their franchise till 3 pm, they said.

-Polling was being held in 45 seats in North 24 Parganas, Purba Bardhaman and Nadia in south Bengal, and Jalpaiguri, Darjeeling and Kalimpong districts in the north.
+Polling is underway in 45 seats in North 24 Parganas, Purba Bardhaman and Nadia districts in south Bengal, and Jalpaiguri, Darjeeling and Kalimpong districts in the north.

-The security personnel are maintaining a tight vigil and they have addressed a few incidents that were reported, an official at the office of the Chief Electoral Officer (CEO) said.
+The security personnel are maintaining a tight vigil and they have addressed a few incidents that were reported, an election official said.

+Villagers alleged that central forces opened fire to disburse a mob near a polling booth in Kurulgacha area of Deganga constituency in North 24 Parganas district.
+The central forces, however, denied the allegations.

+''Everything is fine here.
+Polling is undergoing very peacefully.
+There was no incident of firing anywhere in Deganga,'' a central force officer said.

+However, the CEO office, following allegations and media reports, sought a report from the observer, an official said.

+''We have received video footage from the media regarding central forces opening fire while disbursing a group of villagers who had gathered near a booth in Deganga's Kurulgacha.
+We have sought a report from the observer,'' the official said.

-In the Shantinagar area of Bidhanagar, a clash broke out between TMC and BJP supporters with both sides accusing each other of stopping the voters from going to the polling booths.
+In Shantinagar area of Bidhannagar, a clash broke out between TMC and BJP supporters with both sides accusing each other of stopping the voters from going to the polling booths.

 Bricks and stones were hurled, injuring eight people, officials said.

-A huge contingent of the central force was rushed to the spot to control the situation, they said.
+A huge contingent of central forces was rushed to the spot to control the situation, they said.

 TMC MLA Sujit Bose and BJP candidate Sabyasachi Dutta visited the spot to take stock of the situation.